Planetary Eyepieces

 used to think that cassegrains and catadioptrics with large obstruction were just useless for

 planets.
 They’re not (see above)!
-I’ve had excellent views with them, but only
+I’ve

 One way of ensuring you get the best